afouladi7/disconnected_software_factory/README.md

       ```
 29. Update the machineconfig on Openshift to use the new local mirror
       Login to OC via the token, located in the top right of the OCP console.
+      ```
+      ./local_reg.sh
+      ./machine_config.sh
+      ```
+30. Wait till the master and workers have been updated.
+If you do see some pods still in a failing or image pull back state.
+Delete them and they should pull from the correct location.